 Tenured teachers have job security and longer histories with their school employers, meaning they have greater latitude with higher DTI ratios or poor credit scores (see below).

-You can get a car loan if you just started a new job as a teacher by balancing out your application.
-Have a credit score (above 670) and a low DTI (35% or less) to overcome the short time with your new employer.
+If you just started a new job as a teacher, you can get a car loan by balancing out your application.
+To overcome the short time with your new employer, you need a credit score (above 670) and a low DTI (35% or less).

 Teachers with Bad Credit

-Teachers with bad credit history can get a personal loan by showing employment stability.
-Lenders love the steady paycheck associated with tenured school employees and might overlook a few blemishes on your consumer report.
+Teachers with poor credit histories can get a personal loan by showing employment stability.
+Lenders love the steady paycheck associated with tenured school employees and might overlook a few blemishes on their consumer reports.

 However, borrowing more money is not the best idea when you are behind on payments.